jmlemercier/jmlemercier.github.io/_experiences/1_phd.md

 skills: Pytorch, Matlab, Speech Processing, Acoustics, Stochastic Calculus
 ---

-I am currently working as a PhD student in the Signal Processing lab of Universität Hamburg under the supervision of Prof. Dr-Ing.
-Timo Gerkmann, in collaboration with Advanced Bionics, one of the major companies for cochlear implants in Europe.
+AI-based Speech Dereverberation in Signal Processing lab of University Hamburg under the supervision of Prof. Dr-Ing.
+Timo Gerkmann.

-My focus is on neural network-based speech processing for dereverberation in hearing devices.
-Our aim is to develop new, real-time capable algorithms capable of dereveberating and denoising the mixture speech received at the hearing device microphone array.
-The techniques used range from DNN-assisted real-time Kalman filtering to purely DNN-based multi-frame single-channel dereverberation and score-based generative modelling
+- Hybridation of traditional signal processing and neural networks for real-time capable dereverberation in hearing devices (collaboration with Advanced Bionics).
+- Diffusion models for general speech restoration and inverse problems.